 You might see humpback whales as they migrate through the waters between June and September.
 While scuba diving, you may swim next to a green, sea or hawksbill turtle, although the latter is now an endangered species.
 Snorkel with angel fish, butterfly fish and parrot fish.
 If deep sea fishing interests you, take a day trip out on a boat and try your luck catching marlin, wahu, tuna or mahi-mahi.

 8. You won’t be eating McDonalds

 And that’s because you won’t see a fast food chain anywhere on the islands.
-Instead, try a local snack from a roadside market stall, or dine at one of the 50+ cafes and restaurants in Rarotonga, which range from spots to eat at while barefoot, to places appropriate for a romantic night out.
+Instead, try a local snack from a roadside market stall, or dine at one of the 100 cafes, bars and restaurants in Rarotonga, which range from spots to eat at while barefoot, to places appropriate for a romantic night out.
 Eating on the islands is like a tropical foodie’s heaven, with just-caught seafood, fresh fruits and vegetables such as taro, kumara, bananas and papaya.
 A popular drink is coconut water (as well as cocktails).
 For something a bit more traditional, rori(sea cucumber) is eaten raw or cooked.
 And raw fish called ika mata is cured with lime, onion and coconut.

 9. The locals are warm, friendly and inviting